Ericsson raises stake in Korea JV

 LG-Ericsson -- a supplier to major Korean telecom operators such as KT Corp (030200.KS), LG Telecom and SK Telecom (017670.KS) -- was set up in 2005.

-Cash-rich Ericsson, which last year sold its stake in its mobile phone joint venture Sony Ericsson to Sony (6758.T) for just over 1 billion euros ($1.32 billion), gave no financial details of the deal.
+Cash-rich Ericsson, which last year sold its stake in its mobile phone joint venture Sony Ericsson to Sony (6758.T) for just over 1 billion euros, gave no financial details of the deal.

 Ericsson has another joint venture company, struggling chip maker ST-Ericsson.